The Local Sprawl

 |Once a large manufacturing center, it is now dormant.
 Strange things happen here,

-malfunctioning machines, apparitions, even reports of Divers seeing Ghosts.
+malfunctioning machines, apparitions, and even reports of explorers seeing Ghosts.
 It

 is thought by the loremasters that this place was once the cradle to an advanced elder

-tribe.

-Though, they are all gone now.
-While the dangers is great, this place offers plenty of
+tribe, though, they are all gone now.
+While the dangers are great, this place offers

 |The Electric Field|

-to the Devils Spine and the Red Blocks this is a dangerous area indeed, however, the area around
+Spine and the Red Blocks, this is a dangerous area indeed.
+There is one area that is

-the rotting shrine is avoided by both groups of hostiles and is a favored area for pulse divers.
+Shrine is avoided by both groups of hostiles and is a favored area for explorers who

 |The Builders Run|